Editorial Policy

 AsiaLongStay publishes practical guides for foreigners living in or planning a long-term move to Southeast Asia.
 This page explains how we research and write our content, what standards we hold ourselves to, and how we handle corrections and updates.

 Our content focuses on long-term living in six countries: Vietnam, Thailand, the Philippines, Indonesia, Cambodia, and Laos.
-We cover visas and residency procedures, real living costs, daily life practicalities - housing, healthcare, banking, insurance - and ground-level insight that helps foreigners make informed decisions.
+We cover visas, residency procedures, living costs, housing, healthcare, banking, insurance, and the day-to-day issues foreigners deal with after arrival.

 We do not publish short-stay travel guides, hotel or restaurant recommendations, business formation advice, or job listings.
 If a topic falls outside long-term living, it is outside our scope.